archivesspace/archivesspace/plugins/README.md

     http://your.frontend.domain.and:port/plugins/hello_world

-Also note that the translation for the plug-in's name in the `Plug-ins` dropdown menus is specified in a locale file in the `frontend/locales` directory in the plug-in.
-For example, in the `hello_world` example there is an english locale file at:
+Also note that the translation for the plug-in's name in the `Plug-ins` dropdown menu is specified in a locale file in the `frontend/locales` directory in the plug-in.
+For example, in the `hello_world` example there is an English locale file at:

     plugins/hello_world/frontend/locales/en.yml